fogside/comfy_openai_image_api/README.md

 It requires your OpenAI API key to be set as an environment variable `OPENAI_API_KEY` in your ComfyUI environment.
 This method avoids exposing the key directly in the workflow and is suitable for server environments.

+> [!IMPORTANT]
+> Using OpenAI's image generation models often requires your OpenAI organization account to be verified and may require specific usage tiers to be active.
+If your account does not meet these requirements, this node may fail to generate images.
+> Please note that changes to account verification or usage tiers can take approximately 15 minutes to propagate through OpenAI's systems.

 ## Features

 - Generate images from text prompts.